 Where the value of financial instruments is dependent on unobservable parameter inputs, the precise level for these parameters at the balance sheet date might be drawn from a range of reasonably possible alternatives.
 In preparing the financial statements, appropriate levels for these unobservable input parameters are chosen so that they are consistent with prevailing market evidence and in line with the Group's approach to valuation control detailed above.
-Were the Group to have marked the financial instruments concerned using parameter values drawn from the extremes of the ranges of reasonably possible alternatives then as of June 30, 2013 it could have increased fair value by as much as \in 2.9 billion or decreased fair value by as much as \in 2.8 billion.
+Were the Group to have marked the financial instruments concerned using parameter values drawn from the extremes of the ranges of reasonably possible alternatives then as of June 30, 2013 it could have increased fair value by as much as $\in 2.9$ billion or decreased fair value by as much as $\in 2.8$ billion.
 In estimating these impacts, the Group either re-valued certain financial instruments using reasonably possible alternative parameter values, or used an approach based on its valuation adjustment methodology for bid/offer spread valuation adjustments.
-Bid/offer spread valuation adjustments reflect the amount that must be paid in this is a positive € 4 million.
-This predominantly relates to derivatives.
-The effect of exchange rate changes is reported in other comprehensive income, net of tax.
-4 For assets, positive balances represent losses, negative balances represent gains, negative balances represent gains
+Bid/offer spread valuation adjustments reflect the amount that must be paid in order to close out a holding in an instrument or component risk and as such they reflect factors such as market illiquidity and uncertainty.